soraxas/firmware/README.md

   - `holdLayer LAYERID` mostly corresponds to the sequence `switchLayer <layer>; delayUntilRelease; switchLayer previous`, except for more elaborate conflict resolution (releasing holds in incorrect order, correct releasing of holds in case layer is locked via `$switchLayer` command.
   - `holdKeymapLayer KEYMAPID LAYERID` just as holdLayer (still retains semantics of a layer switch and not a keymap switch), but takes both keymap and layer as parameters.
 This reloads the entire keymap, so it may be very inefficient.
   - `holdLayerMax/holdKeymapLayerMax` will timeout after <timeout> ms if no action is performed in that time.
+  - `resolveSecondary <time in ms> <primary action macro action index> <secondary action macro action index>` is a very special action used to resolve secondary roles on alphabetic keys.
+The next command is supposed to be primary action, and the next after it a secondary role.
+The command takes liberty to wait for specified time.
+If the key is held for more than the time, or if the algorithm decides that secondary role should be activated, goTo to secondary action is issued.
+Otherwise goTo to primary action is issued.
+Actions are indexed from 0.
+Any keys pressed during resolution are postponed until the first command after the jump is performed.
+See examples.
 - Conditions are checked before processing the rest of the command.
 If the condition does not hold, the rest of the command is skipped entirelly.
 If the command is evaluated multiple times (i.e., if it internally consists of multiple steps, such as the delay, which is evaluated repeatedly until the desired time has passed), the condition is evaluated only in the first iteration.
   - `ifDoubletap/ifNotDoubletap` is true if previous played macro had the same index and finished at most 250ms ago
   - `ifInterrupted/ifNotInterrupted` is true if a keystroke action or mouse action was triggered during macro runtime.
 Allows fake implementation of secondary roles.
 Also allows interruption of cycles.